 Property cannot have had the tax lien sold and

-Property cannot have an active delinquent tax payment contract between the owner and the Treasurer and
+Property cannot have an active delinquent tax payment contract between the owner and the County Treasurer and

 Property cannot already have a tax foreclosure in process by someone else and

-How can I find out if a building has code violations or is on the Nuisance /Demolition List? http://www.cityofdayton.org/departments/bs/Pages/DisclosureOrdinanceandForms.aspx
+How can I find out if a building has code violations or is on the nuisance/demolition list?
+Search here.

-Where can I get more details about how the acquisition process works? http://www.youtube.com/watch?v=fCJ6UgUVcUg
+Where can I get more details about how the acquisition process works?
+View this video produced by the Dayton Informer.

-How can I verify eligibility if the Lot Linker search tool isn't working? http://www.youtube.com/watch?v=CIIOYG-B4NY .
+How can I verify eligibility if the Lot Linker search tool isn't working?
+View a video here.

 Surplus Land Sales The City of Dayton owns many vacant lots that may be purchased for use as yard or home expansions, urban gardens, etc. If the City already owns a vacant lot you are interested in purchasing, there is no need for a tax foreclosure, and the transfer of property can take place in as few as 90 days.
-The standard cost for a surplus land sale is currently $650.
-A standard Lot Links application is still required.
-Follow this link to view the list of surplus vacant lots: Surplus City-Owned Vacant Lots.
+The standard cost for a surplus land sale is currently $650, unless otherwise stated.
+An application is required.
+See the most recent list of surplus vacant lots here.